denhartog/jquery-simple-pagination/README.md

 $('#example').simplePaginaton();
 ```

-Assuming #example is a TABLE:
+###Assuming #example is a TABLE:
-1) The TRs in the TBODY will be paginated
+-The TRs in the TBODY will be paginated

-2)Somewhere within the TABLE's tags (e.g. TFOOT) the following should exist:
+-Somewhere within the TABLE's tags (e.g. TFOOT) the following should exist:
 ```css
 .simplePagination-navigation
 .simplePagination-current-page-text